 Have you ever been on YouTube watching something, and then a few videos later you end up watching something that is absolutely nowhere near where you started from?
 That was me when I first discovered Soap Making in 2014.
 I couldn’t stop the fascination growing within me.
-I was 7 months pregnant at the time and on bed rest so all I could do was lounge around and watch dozens of videos of people making soaps, bath bombs and other bath and body goods.
+I was 7 months pregnant at the time and all I could do was lounge around and watch dozens of videos of people making soaps, bath bombs and other bath and body goods.

 I wanted to learn more.

 I took to the web and immediately immersed myself into the world that is Cold Process Soap Making.
 Having a history of jumping in and out of various mediums of handmade crafts I honestly thought at the time that I had just caught the Soap Making Bug and it would eventually pass.

 But it never did.
 I began looking up online stores that would provide recipes and kits to make anything that was remotely related to what my inner craftsman was craving.